* Buddhist philosophy on the environment

 The theory that “All living beings can become Buddhas” holds that not only humans and animals, but also plants, trees, and bricks have Buddha nature.
 With this idea, Buddhism affirms that all living beings are equal.
 And this world was not created for humans to enjoy benefits alone.
 No species is born to serve another species, but only because of the survival instinct that they “eat” each other.

 Based on the above philosophy, Buddhism has practiced a number of environmental protection activities.
 The first is to protect the lives of living beings.
-Because he understood the close relationship between all species on this Earth, the Buddha taught to protect the lives of all species, not to destroy any species.
-The Buddha advised Buddhists to keep the five precepts, of which the precept against killing is the first precept.
-Not only stop killing other animals but also release animals (release captured birds, fish, etc. back into the natural environment).
+Because of the close relationship between all species on this Earth, Buddha taught to protect the lives of all species, not to destroy any species.
+Buddha advised Buddhists to keep the five precepts, of which the precept against killing is the first precept.
+Not only stop killing other animals but also release them (release captured birds, fish, etc. back into the natural environment).

-During the Buddha's time, environmental protection was not as important as it is today, but with his wisdom and compassion, he guided people to live in harmony with nature.
-He always praised and considered the mountains and forests as an ideal refuge for monks and nuns.
+During the Buddha's time, environmental protection was not as important as it is today, but with his wisdom and compassion, he guided people to practice a lifestyle in harmony with nature.
+He always praised and considered the mountains and forests as an ideal refuge for monks to practice their religion.

-According to Buddhism, environmental destruction and pollution are the consequences of greed and the desire to benefit by over-exploiting nature.
-Therefore, to control unnecessary desires, in the Tripitaka, Middle Length Discourses II, the Buddha practiced and taught five dharmas that his disciples must respect and rely on to practice.
+According to the Buddhist point of view, environmental destruction and pollution are the consequences of greed and the desire to profit by over-exploiting nature.
+Therefore, to control unnecessary desires, in the Tripitaka, Middle Length Discourses II, the Buddha practiced and taught five dharmas that his disciples had to respect and rely on to practice.
 Those five dharmas are: “Eat little, know enough of all kinds of clothing; Know enough of all kinds of food; Know enough of any kind of seat; Live in seclusion”.
-This also means that the Buddha taught his disciples the dharma of “minimizing desires and being content”, so as not to harm themselves but also to benefit all living beings.
+This also means that the Buddha taught his disciples the dharma of “few desires and contentment”, so as not to harm themselves but also to benefit all living beings.

 The Buddha has many teachings related to planting trees to protect the environment.
-In the Anguttara Nikaya, he taught: “Planting trees gives us shade, besides purifying the air, it also preserves the Earth, which is beneficial for everyone and for ourselves.”
-Or in another passage of the sutra it is taught: “A Bhikkhu who plants three types of trees: fruit trees, flower trees and leaf trees to offer to the Triple Gem will receive blessings and will not commit a sin.”
+In the Anguttara Nikaya, he taught: “Planting trees gives us shade, besides purifying the air, it also preserves the Earth, which is beneficial for all people and for ourselves.”
+Or in another sutra it teaches: “A Bhikkhu who plants three types of trees: fruit trees, flower trees and leaf trees to make offerings to the Triple Gem will receive blessings and will not commit a sin.”

 * Da Nang Buddhism actively protects the environment